 When it’s broken down that way, Type Two wounds don’t seem like that big a deal, right?
 But let’s discuss each of the steps a bit more, shall we?

 #1.
 Since the skin cells aren’t together, there’s usually a bit of a hole to fill in a Type Two wound.
 This poses no problem for the horse’s body; it goes ahead and fills the hole with granulation tissue.
 Granulation tissue is pretty simple stuff.
-It’s made up mostly of small blood vessels (capillaries) and the main protein that makes up skin tissue, called collagen.* Granulation tissue rapidly grows and fills up the Type Two wound, usually in a couple of weeks.
-And once granulation tissue forms, it’s pretty much impossible for the wound the get infected – the granulation tissue, what with all of its blood vessels, forms a pretty formidable barrier to infection.
+It’s made up mostly of small blood vessels (capillaries) and the main protein that makes up skin tissue, called collagen.* Granulation tissue rapidly grows and fills up the Type Two wound, usually in a couple of weeks, unless there’s some other problem.
+Once granulation tissue forms, it’s pretty much impossible for the wound the get infected, as well.
+That’s because the granulation tissue, what with all of its blood vessels, forms a pretty formidable barrier to infection.

 If you don’t pay attention to the Type Two wound, the granulation tissue can just grow like crazy, and result in a “problem” that seems to strike fear in the heart of every horse owner: proud flesh.
-I’m going to devote my next wound article to proud flesh (and edit this sentence out of this article after I do), but suffice it to say that:
+I wrote an article on proud flesh – you can read it if you CLICK HERE.
+If you don’t want to read it, still keep in mind that:

 a) Proud flesh is normal tissue,